skdarkey/portfolio/README.md

 ## Education
 MSc Geoinformatics - HfT Stuttgart(2022-Present)

-## Work Experience
+## Work Experience.
 **Spatial Data Analyst @ Allianz SE Data and AI team (_September 2023 - Present)**
 - Wrote Python scripts and models to extract property features and improve property risk scoring and Insurance Premium Pricing.
 - Programmed Geospatial Data Intelligence workflows, extracting new features to enrich existing portfolio and
 - Created additional annual gain of between 0.5% - 0.8% on $400m insurance portfolio.
+- Optimized python models and reduced performance time from 4hrs to 4 minutes in one case.
 - Technologies used: Python, SQL, PostgreSQL DB, Azure Synapse Analytics.

 **Co-founder and Business Lead @ Nukushare Agro Limited (_March 2020 – July 2022_)**
 - Planning and Directing Agricultural Input Credit Insurance Initiative in Ghana.
 - Coordinating research into Climate Risk Mitigation and Adaptation measures in the agriculture sector of Ghana.
-- Analysing Geospatial Data for Agricultural risk scoring.
+- Analysing Geospatial Data for Agricultural risk scoring and credit management.
 **        **

 ## Some Recent Open Projects: